 If you are struggling to make monthly payments on insurance premiums – which includes car, home, travel, life and critical illness and even boiler cover – you can contact your insurer and ask for help.

 Get in touch with your bank if you are having financial difficulties with your overdraft.
 The FCA expects firms to provide ‘tailored’ support to customers who ask for help.
-This might include waiving or reducing interest payments on an overdraft, agreeing a plan to reduce the overdraft limit in manageable stages or support customers to reduce an overdraft by transferring the debt.
+This might include waiving or reducing interest payments on an overdraft, agreeing a plan to reduce the overdraft limit in manageable stages or to support customers to reduce an overdraft by transferring the debt.

 Customers who have had interest payment holidays on their overdraft already should speak to their lender if they are still experiencing difficulties.
 Banks are expected to continue to offer tailored support.
-The FCA has said it expects banks to get in touch with customers who have already received temporary support to see if they still need help.

-Where borrowers need further support or access help for the first time this will be reflected on credit files.
+Where borrowers need further support or access tailored help for the first time this will be reflected on credit files.